From: doro

 Date: 05-04-2004, 08:08 AM (10 of 10)

-the lever between the 'foot cam' and the rod which releases the tension must be a bit worn, I loosened the screw and moved the lever forward slightly so that it's nearer the rod, and now it works perfectly.
+hi all finally got it fixed the lever between the 'foot cam' and the rod which releases the tension must be a bit worn, I loosened the screw and moved the lever forward slightly so that it's nearer the rod, and now it works perfectly. thanks for all who tried to help I will definately take some photos so you can see exactly what I meant! |

 User: doro

-Member since: 04-15-2004
+Member since: 04-15-2004 Total posts: 7 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-12621.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-12621.html